adaoka4/Malaria-project/README.md

 - BioMart tool
 - Load packages in individual scripts

 Analysis steps

 0 Download raw data
-- Raw data in .fq format can be downloaded from SRA ( ) using the accession numbers () of the datasets.
+- Raw data in .fq format can be downloaded from SRA using the provided accession numbers of the datasets to be downloaded.
-- GTF files .....
+- GTF files for the respective reference genomes can be downloaded from Ensembl Protists.

 1 Raw data preprocessing
 - Check raw read sequences for quality with FASTQC version 0.11.9.